AishaCod3s/VariablesandTypes1/README.md

 # VariablesandTypes1
-Erbaver assignment for the Variables and Types class
+Erbaver program assignment.
+Multiply, divide and subtract integers provided by the user using variables and types.